 There are 8 task-based simulations in the REG section.
 These are split into three different testlets and are formatted in a few different ways: matching, fill-in-the-blank, and research.

 Out of the 8 simulations, 7 are operations and 1 is pretest.
-There is no different in difficulty between pretest and operational questions, the only difference is that operations simulations are scored and added to your grade while the pretest is not.
+There is no difference in difficulty between pretest and operational questions, the only difference is that operations simulations are scored and added to your grade while the pretest is not.

 Testlet and Simulation Time Length

-As with all the CPA exam sections, there is not time limit or requirement for each testlet.
+As with all the CPA exam sections, there is no time limit or requirement for each testlet.
 You have four hours to complete the entire exam, which means you need to budget your time wisely.

 I recommend that you leave about 2 – 2.5 hours for the simulations.
 This means you have about 1.5 – 2 hours to finish all of the multiple-choice questions.
 In other words, you have about 110 seconds to answer each MCQ.

-How is REG Weighted and Graded?
+How is the REG CPA Exam Weighted and Graded?

 The AICPA weights the MCQs and the TBSs the same.
 In other words, each count towards half of your grade.
 This is a change from past years’ exams where the MCQs were significantly more valuable than the simulations.
 Now you have to pay an equal amount of attention to both parts of the exam.

-Here’s a breakdown of the REG content area allocation and the weights for each.
+Here’s a breakdown of the REG CPA Exam content area allocation and the weights for each.
 This table shows how much of the exam will be made up of each of these topics.
 Also, the below table shows the skill level allocation that the new CPA exam blueprint uses to test your knowledge of each topic.

 MCQ and Simulation Grading Percentage and Distribution